hds-sandbox/proteomics-sandbox/README.md

 # The Clinical Proteomics Sandbox

 This repository is used to collect the material related to teaching clinical proteomics.
-The material is divided into a number of modulse:
+The material is divided into a number of modules:

 1. Identification
 1. Quality Control